March Fishing on Florida’s Gulf Coast

 Pete with a Redfish

 Redfish are only fish that never really seem to feel winter’s wrath.
-Even in the chilliest days of winter they are out and about.
+Even in the chilliest days they are out and about.
 Why?
 Well Florida is the southern end of the redfish’s range.
 So, they doing okay down here.
 Check out these photos of my friend Dave – aka the redfish whisper- and his buddy Pete.
 Wow!
 Those are some nice reds on a fly rod.

 Dave again with a Red